CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 ### Scanning the Source

+It's recommended to perform a scan against your Google source environment to proactively look for problems.
+While in CloudM Migrate select Step 5 on the left and then select Start.
+Depeending on the size of the envornment

 Go to Step 5. do the scan. open the file info, look for red users and solve the issues that are found. trncate long folder paths, dead users objects, external file shares.

 ### Purchasing Licensing for O365